When summer came in May

 The weekend started with a barbecue evening in the sun Boule & Berså by the canal at Danviksbron.
 We usually try to manage to go here at least once a year, but I almost think this year's menu was one of the best we tried.
 I cooked vegetarian soy barbecue skewers with feta/basil cream, roasted potatoes and coleslaw.
 Really good!
 The feta cheese cream was so good that I also happened to eat my daughter's.
 The daughter, on the other hand, was a little dissatisfied that the canal burger did not come with bread, but despite the bread disappointment, there was nothing wrong with the appetite.
 The man's ribs also went down.

-Saturday was a bit of practical fix and trick, before we went out in the afternoon to Firstviken for a forest walk with sugar-laced coffee on the beach.
+Saturday was a bit of practical fix and trick, before we went out in the afternoon to Erstaviken for a forest walk with sugar-laced coffee on the beach.
 Lucky we brought the boules, because otherwise we would have probably all fallen asleep in the sun and woke up like red tomatoes.
 It's really not often that you appreciate that the sea cools the wind in May, but today it was really needed.
 Swimming was out of the question, the sea is still barely a toe-dipping temperature.
-I can only hope that this jump-start to summer brings slightly warmer sea temperatures this summer than we usually get here in Erstaviken.
+I can only hope that this flying start to summer, however, brings slightly warmer sea temperatures this summer than we are usually offered here in Erstaviken.

 Today offered the first outdoor breakfast of the year.
 So, how wonderful it is to write that sentence!
 The first outdoor breakfast of the year - it's almost like poetry.
 17 degrees at 8 o'clock, it was just a matter of throwing on a Houdini on the pajamas and getting out with the coffee cup.
 Calm wind.
 Fragrant.
 I don't think the longing for summer right now could be any bigger.

 In order not to get stuck in practical fixing and tinkering, we made another short excursion Sigtuna for a lunch in the sun on Plåt-Pelle's café and an ice cream break in the shade at Strandvillan's café.
 Lots of tourists already, lovely to hear German and Hindu talking about each other in the alleys.
 Plåt-Pelle's café was very nice by the way, if you're passing by and want to eat a fresh lunch, they had both salads, pies and grill plates with fresh ingredients and a really nice garden with many tables in the grass.
-A big plus was the incredibly sweet toffee-colored little house dog that went lap after lap and greeted the guests.
-By the way, Sigtuna is always a pleasant day trip from Stockholm, summer and winter.
-Just stroll along the car-free main street's pastel-colored small wooden houses and all the big city stress just drains away.
+A big plus was the incredibly cute toffee-colored little house dog that went lap after lap and greeted the guests.
+Sigtuna is, by the way, always a cozy day trip from Stockholm, summer or winter.
+Just stroll along the pastel colored wooden houses of the car-free main street and all the big city stress just flows away.

 Sigtuna